Michigan Technological University

 48% of all undergraduates live on campus

 Michigan Tech takes every precaution to ensure a safe and supportive learning environment.
-Our emergency plan continually educates the campus community, is able to disseminate information accurately and rapidly, and is tested regularly.
+Our emergency plan continually educates the campus community, is able to disseminate information accurately and rapidly, meeting Clery Act requirements, and it is tested regularly.
 All students, faculty, and staff receive a Guide to Emergency Procedures, and the campus community is urged to review safety information on the “Safety First” website.
 Our Public Safety and Police Services Department works closely and constructively with local law enforcement agencies and University officials on a continual basis.
 Michigan Tech students, faculty, and staff recently formed an on-campus medical response group.
 This group is made up of more than thirty trained and certified volunteers who are available to respond around-the-clock to provide basic life-support medical services.

 The Carnegie Classification's were created "to reference the great diversity of colleges and universities in the United States, and ... enable [people] to identify groups of roughly comparable institutions."
 For information on the Carnegie Classifications system, please visit their website: http://classifications.carnegiefoundation.org/